Making Monetary Policy amid Financial System Challenges

 Bostic worked at the Federal Reserve Board of Governors from 1995 to 2001, first as an economist and then as a senior economist in the monetary and financial studies section, where his work on the Community Reinvestment Act earned him a special achievement award.

-He serves on many boards and advisory committees, including the Advisory Committee on Economic Inclusion at the Federal Deposit Insurance Corporation and Georgia's Partnership for Inclusive Innovation.
+He serves on many boards and advisory committees, including Georgia's Partnership for Inclusive Innovation.
 He is also a member of Harvard University's Board of Overseers.
-He is serving as the 2021–22 chair of the board of directors of the United Way of Greater Atlanta and is the 2022 chair for the Metro Atlanta Chamber of Commerce.
+He previously served as the chair of the board of directors of the United Way of Greater Atlanta and chair for the Metro Atlanta Chamber of Commerce, and a member of the Advisory Committee on Economic Inclusion at the Federal Deposit Insurance Corporation.

 Bostic graduated from Harvard University in 1987 with a combined major in economics and psychology.
 He earned his doctorate in economics from Stanford University in 1995.